Skip to main content

 With account aggregation:

-• Data stays current — Balances and holdings update automatically, so you're always working with recent numbers.
+• Data stays current — Balances, holdings, and transactions update automatically, so you're always working with recent numbers.

 • Less manual work — No more re-keying account statements or asking clients to send screenshots of their balances.